KayleMine/Telegram-WoW-Whisper/README.md

 ## Step 4.
 Choose bot name.
 And then nickname, it also should contain «bot» at end.
 #### To connect "Whisper-Detector" u should copy token (provided after Step 4).
 #### Run detector, click on "TG APi".
-#### In appeared window on right side u saw browser, paste token inside and click get chat-id*, then paste both values in 2 row's at left side, click save.
+#### In appeared window, paste token inside and chat-id*, then  click save.
-#### On Error: "Cannot get Chat ID.
-Check your token and send a message in your chat." — type anything to ur bot in pm.
+#### *: To get Chat ID download htm and js you find them in source, open htm, start ur bot in telegram, send an text click get chat id.
-## Then restart bot & pick region and then hit enable.
+## Then start bot app & pick region and then hit enable.
 <br><br>
 <h1> Important </h1>